rubyonracetracks/tutorial-rails-rubymn2/03-05-sponsor_edit.md

 # Unit 3
-## Chapter 7: Editing Sponsors in the Controller
+## Chapter 7: Editing Sponsors
-In this chapter, you will give super admins the ability to edit sponsor information at the controller level.
+In this chapter, you will give super admins the ability to edit sponsor information.
 Again, only super admins may do this.

 ### New Branch
 Enter the command "git checkout -b 03-05-sponsor_edit".